-In recent years we have experienced losses.
-Zoom has implemented cost cutting measures including reducing our headcount and reducing the number of days that certain employees work.
-On March 31, 2015 we had 24 employees, 17 full-time, 5 who typically work four days per week, and 2 who typically work three days per week.
-On March 31, 2014, we had 27 employees, 13 fulltime, 11 who typically worked four days per week and 3 who typically worked three days per week.
-On March 31, 2015, Zoom had 2 consultants, one in information systems and one in sales, who were not included in our headcount.
-As of May 6, 2015 we had 24 fulltime and part-time employees.
-Of the 24 Zoom employees on May 6, 2015, 8 were engaged in research and development and quality control, 4 were involved in manufacturing oversight, purchasing, assembly, packaging and shipping, 7 were engaged in sales, marketing and technical support, and the remaining 5 performed accounting, administrative and executive functions.
-As of May 6, 2015, Zoom had 2 consultants, one in information systems and one in sales, who were not included in our headcount.
+In recent years our net sales have been fairly flat.
+In response, we have cut costs by reducing staffing and some overhead costs.
+Our total headcount was reduced from 27 on June 30, 2014 to 25 on June 30, 2015.
+On June 30, 2015 we had 25 employees, 18 full-time, 5 who typically work four days per week, and 2 who typically work three days per week.
+On June 30, 2014, we had 27 employees, 13 full-time, 11 who typically worked four days per week and 3 who typically worked three days per week.
+On June 30, 2015, 200m had 2 consultants, one in information systems and one in sales, who were not included in our headcount.
+As of July 30, 2015 we had 25 full-time and part-time employees.
+Of the 25 Zoom employees on July 30, 2015, 9 were engaged in research and development and quality control, 4 were involved in manufacturing oversight, purchasing, assembly, packaging and shipping, 7 were engaged in sales, marketing and technical support, and the remaining 5 performed accounting, administrative and executive functions.
+As of July 30, 2015, Zoom had 2 consultants, one in information systems and one in sales, who were not included in our headcout in our headcout.
 None of our employees is represented by a labor union.
-On May 6, 2015, Zoom had 17 dedicated manufacturing personnel in Mexico who are employees of our Mexican manufacturing service provider and are not included in our headcount.
+On July 30, 2015, Zoom had 17 dedicated manufacturing personnel in Mexico who are employees of our Mexican manufacturing service provider and are not included in our headcount.

-On March 31, 2015 the Company had working capital of \$2.0 million including \$65 thousand in cash and cash equivalents.
+On June 30, 2015 the Company had working capital of \$1.8 million including \$252 thousand in cash and cash equivalents.
 On December 31, 2014 we had working capital of \$2.1 million including \$138 thousand in cash and cash equivalents.
-Our current ratio at March 31, 2015 was 2.4 compared to 2.1 at December 31, 2014.
+Our current ratio at

 On December 18, 2012, the Company entered into a Financing Agreement with Rosenthal & Rosenthal, Inc. (the "Financing Agreement").
 The Financing Agreement provided for up to \$1.75 million of revolving credit, subject to a borrowing base formula and other terms and conditions as specified in the Financing Agreement.
-The Financing Agreement continues until November 30, 2014 and from year to year thereafter, unless sooner terminated by either party as specified in the Financing Agreement.
+The Financing Agreement continued until November 30, 2014 and automatically renews from year to year thereafter, unless sooner terminated by either party as specified in the Financing Agreement.
 Borrowings are secured by all of the Company assets including intellectual property.
 On March 25, 2014, the Company entered into an amendment to the Financing Agreement (the "Amendment") with an effective date of January 1, 2013.
 The Amendment clarified the definition of current assets in the Financing Agreement, reduced the size of the revolving credit line to \$1.25 million, and revised the financial covenants such that we are required to maintain tangible net worth of not less than \$2.0 million and working capital of not less than \$1.75 million.